- April 1963 (Creation)

 Conditions governing access

-Printed or higher resolution copies of this image can be made available, subject to a charge.
-Please see www.millsarchive.org/high-resolution-images for details.
+A higher resolution copy of this image can be made available, subject to a charge.
+Please see https://new.millsarchive.org/high-resolution-images/ for details.
 Alternatively, a higher resolution copy can be viewed for free at the Mills Archive; please email firstname.lastname@example.org to arrange an appointment.
 This image is copyright the Weald and Downland Open Air Museum.
 The original is held by the Weald and Downland Open Air Museum.

 Conditions governing reproduction